NickEU/algo-otus/readme.md

-Exercise solutions for algorithms for devs 2020 otus
+Exercise solutions for "Algorithms for devs" 2020 otus